 No secret, people are visually driven creatures, so designers usually master the art of applying images that not only attract attention but also inform users and organize the content.
 In one of our articles, we gave the details on how users recognize icons and copy.
 It shows that pictorial elements such as icons and illustrations are perceived faster while copy can be more informative.
 This can be useful in interface design to apply diverse models and markers which are widely recognizable not only in this particular interface but generally in a variety of them.
 Magnifier icons for search, shopping cart for the page collecting orders, plus button for creating a new item, flags marking the buttons changing the language — all of them present the elements existing in human memory for a long time and bringing up correct associations without the need to keep and process new information.

 Navigation is the crucial factor of usability.
 Enabling to move through the interfaces, it also presents the data which should be kept by users’ memory; therefore, designers apply a variety of techniques making transitions and interactions consistent and clear.
-For example, color or shape markers sorting out particular sections, icons defining specific groups of items, fonts used consistently for specific names or types of copy, illustrations and mascots uniting different screens — these and similar tricks boost memorability of the layout and often support user in processing new data.
+For example, color or shape markers sorting out particular sections, icons defining specific groups of items, fonts used consistently for specific names or types of copy, illustrations and mascots uniting different screens — these and similar tricks boost memorability of the layout and often support the user in processing new data.

 The discussions about various menus showing or hiding blocks of content are still hot and popular.
 It’s vital to remember that the key aim of the interface should be the user clearly understanding what’s going on.
 So, the decision about hamburger menus, sliders, hidden layers of navigation and content should be based on the careful analysis of the target audience.
 In most cases, especially for the complex interfaces used by the diverse target audience, hiding core navigation elements can serve badly: users need to find and memorize the patterns of reaching them.
-Some users can appreciate the techniques saving space for other elements, while the others will be annoyed with the necessity to remember how to find the necessary section.
-Again, prioritization plays the great role: hiding secondary elements while leaving primary ones always visible, designers focus users’ attention on what is the core for them.
-User testing helps to evaluate the efficiency of the navigation flow and its impact on conversion rate.
+Some users can appreciate the techniques of saving space for other elements, while others will be annoyed with the necessity to remember how to find the necessary section.
+Again, prioritization plays a great role: hiding secondary elements while leaving primary ones always visible, designers focus users’ attention on what is the core for them.
+User testing helps to evaluate the efficiency of the navigation flow and its impact on the conversion rate.

 6. Stimulate different types of memory

 Remember the scheme given above?
-You could see that the first and the quickest stage of absorbing data is the sensory memory.
-Basically, it is divided into several types of memory which depend on the sensor: it can be visual, audio, kinesthetic, verbal, mechanical etc. Activating them, not only do designers create more memorable interaction flows, but also support broader circles of users.
+You could see that the first and the quickest stage of absorbing data is sensory memory.
+Basically, it is divided into several types of memory which depend on the sensor: it can be visual, audio, kinesthetic, verbal, mechanical, etc. Activating them, not only do designers create more memorable interaction flows, but also support broader circles of users.
 Research and experiments show that different people have different types of memory as the most effective for them.
 That’s why, for example, icons given with copy in the names of core categories of the menu can boost usability supporting users via both visual and verbal memory.
 Sounds accompanying interactions also create memorable flows and operations.

 7. Remember about emotions

 Make no mistake, emotional feedback from the interaction is the great factor in retaining or losing users.
-Bad experience stimulates quicker forgetting the details but tends to leave general negative feeling because in this way brain tries to protect the human.
+Bad experience stimulates quicker forgetting the details but tends to leave general negative feeling because in this way the brain tries to protect the human.
 Vice versa, positive emotions, be it fun, aesthetic satisfaction, gratification for the quickly solved problem or accessible communication can bring the person back to feel it again and again.